You can add people to projects with different roles. The role reflects the functions a person has within a project:

 - Participants: All people who will be working on a regular basis in the project.
 This includes all people who will actively contribute to the success of a project.

 - Followers: All your project stakeholders.
 This includes people who are not actively a member of the project but may be impacted by it or who can benefit from it.
 Also everybody who wishes to keep updated on the progress should be added as a follower.

-- [Visitors: People who visit an open projects without having been added to the project are implicitely "Visitors".]
+- [Visitors: People who visit an open project without having been added to the project are implicitly "Visitors".]

 The purpose of roles is to make the organizational structure of the project transparent (e.g. it's best to call the Lead if there is an in-depth question about the project).
 Hence, it's recommended to pick roles reflecting business reality instead of deriving the roles based on required permissions.